-A five-time Grammy Award-winning rapper, singer, songwriter, dancer and producer, Missy "Misdemeanor" Elliott has consistently pushed the boundaries of hip hop with a string of classic hit singles — such as "Get Ur Freak On," "Work It," "Lose Control" and "Gossip Folks."
+A four-time Grammy Award-winning rapper, singer, songwriter, dancer and producer, Missy "Misdemeanor" Elliott has consistently pushed the boundaries of hip hop with a string of classic hit singles — such as "Get Ur Freak On," "Work It," "Lose Control" and "Gossip Folks."
 She is also a formidable businesswoman who retains full creative control over her music, videos and productions.
 A longtime collaborator with her childhood friend from Virginia, the producer Tim "Timbaland" Mosley, she has also worked with Jay Z, Beyoncé, Katy Perry, Madonna, Janet Jackson and many more.
 Elliott is a positive role model who projects strength, confidence and female empowerment — but has never sacrificed her sense of fun or her capacity to entertain.
-And after more than two decades in hip hop, she is still at the top of the game.

-As Missy entered her teens, Ronnie became even more violent toward Patricia and Missy begged her mom to escape from him and take her, too.
-This finally happened when Missy was 14, though life continued to be a struggle financially.
+As Elliott entered her teens, Ronnie became even more violent toward Patricia and Elliott begged her mom to escape from him and take her, too.
+This finally happened when Elliott was 14, though life continued to be a struggle financially.

-The music industry had never seen anyone quite like Missy Elliott.
-She was hailed by The New Yorker as the "biggest and blackest female rap star that Middle America has ever seen," who had "avoided the prevailing stereotypes of the music-video industry."
+Elliott was hailed by The New Yorker as the "biggest and blackest female rap star that Middle America has ever seen," who had "avoided the prevailing stereotypes of the music-video industry."
 Meaning, she did not pander to the male gaze as many female artists did — or felt compelled to do — during the height of the MTV era.
-She projected confidence through her personal style instead, donning an inflatable body suit and outsized shades in the video for "The Rain," and a red-and-white space suit for "Sock It to Me."
+She projected confidence through her personal style instead, donning an inflatable bodysuit and outsized shades in the video for "The Rain," and a red-and-white space suit for "Sock It to Me."

 Her message has always been that women "are equal to men, as important as men and as powerful," noted the fashion magazine Dazed retrospectively, in 2016.
 "If you love Nicki and Beyoncé, it's important to remember the artist who paved the way."